ibm-cloud-docs/cloud-object-storage/web-application.md

 ### Using the Command Line
 {: #tutorial-wa-command-line}

 Let's start by opening a tool familiar to experienced developers, and a new best friend to those just getting started: the command line.
 For many, the graphic user interface (GUI) relegated your computer's command-line interface to second-class status.
-But now, it's time to bring it back (although the GUI isn't going away anytime soon, especially when we need to browse the web to download instructions for the command-line toolset).
+But now, it's time to bring it back (although the GUI isn't going away anytime soon, especially when you need to browse the web to download instructions for the command-line toolset).

 Open a shell and create a directory.
 Change your own reference directory to the new one you created.
 When created, your application has its own subdirectory with the starter code and configuration needed to get up and running.